 It consisted of reading a handful of books on communication, sales, psychology.
 It also consisted of practicing, a concept that I had long forgotten since my days playing college football.
 A concept that seemed quite foreign in a working world where the only time people seem to be concerned with their work, was from 9 to 5.

 Miraculously, I found a way to transform myself into an extrovert when it mattered most.
-And ultimately became the type of person my goals needed me to be.
+And I ultimately became the type of person my goals needed me to be.

-To help you become an extrovert, I’ve put together this short list of the key methods most useful in helping me make my transformation.
+And now I want to share what I learned with you.
+So, to help you overcome shyness and become an extrovert, I’ve put together this short list of strategies that were the most useful in helping me make my transformation.

-1 – Put Yourself Out There
+1. Put Yourself Out There

 Really, one of the best things you can do to get out of your head and into the world, is to just put yourself out there.
-When you constantly push yourself to do things in front of people, or force yourself to talk to others, even when you don’t want to, you strengthen your ability to do more of it in the future.
+When you constantly push yourself to do things in front of people, or force yourself to talk to others, even when you don’t want to, you’ll strengthen your ability to do more of it in the future.

-If you do it enough, it will eventually become a habit and you won’t have any problems showing up as an extrovert when the time arises.
+If you do this enough, it will eventually become a habit and you won’t have any problems showing up as an extrovert when the time arises.
 Until you get to that point of course, the following steps will be helpful.

 This may sound odd, but practicing the gift of gab is essential if you want to show up as a gifted communicator.
 In short, when you practice chatting up someone, you are training yourself for a performance.

 The benefits of this are two-fold.
 First off, if you are practice anything, you will eventually get better.
 So if you practice shooting the breeze with others, you will become more comfortable with it eventually.
 Similarly, if you practice alone in front of a mirror, it will be as if you are preparing to perform.
-Much benefit can also be gleamed from mental practice as well.
-Meaning, if habitually envision yourself chatting up others flawlessly, or speaking in front of people without a hitch, you’ll actually be prepared to do it well when opportunity arises.

-This is where the second benefit of practice comes in.
-Basically, if you can see your social interactions more as a performance, then it can make communicating much easier to large groups or to others at social events much easier.
 The reason for this is because if you consider your communication as performing, then you don’t have to attach yourself to the outcome of the conversation or speech.
 And by detaching yourself, you essentially get to protect your ego in the event you do get judged.

 Reading up on ways to overcome shyness is essential to transforming yourself into an extrovert.
 In fact, some of the books I read to get help me make my quick transformation included books such as Courage – The Art of Living Dangerously, The Magic of Thinking Big, How to Win Friends and Influence People, How to Stop Worrying and Start Living, Feel the Fear and Do it Anyway, End the Struggle and Dance with Life, How to Talk to Anyone, Real Magic, How to Talk on Your Feet, etc.